mtctxd/retalys_xml_react/README.md

 ### `npm run server`

-Runs the app in the development mode.\
+Runs the app in the development mode with nodemon.\
 Starts server [http://localhost:3001](http://localhost:3001) to view it in the browser.
 There is one endpoint [/goods](http://localhost:3001/goods) that make request to server and return data as JS object.